 South Lanarkshire Council Education Resources have published a series of leaflets and posters for establishments and for parents/carers which aim to share information on attachment theory and on how this informs the ways in which we support children and young people.

 10. School Improvement

 Each year in consultation with staff, children and parents, the priorities for improving our school are set.
-Following our positive visit from Her Majesties Inspectorate (HMI) in May 2019 we have identified next steps for school improvement.
+Here are priorities for this academic year; our 'Plan on a Page':